 From what I was told about him he taught an eclectic mix of fighting methods that he called ‘Golden Dragon’ and it was regarded as a family style, not a closely guarded secret style, but just limited within his own family circles before coming over to the UK in the early part of the 1960’s to show and teach others.

-To read the full, feature size version, of this article click on the 'Go To' link that will take you to the Dave's Archives publishing site!
+To read the full, feature size version, of this article click on the 'Go To' link that will take you to 'The (UK) Writer' publishing site!